alexzou08/alexzou08/README.md

 - 👯 I’m looking to collaborate on projects that are user-friendly and useful
 - 🤔 I’m looking for help with job finding advice in Canada
 - 💬 Ask me about learning coding from scratch
-- 📫 How to reach me: alexzou08@gmail.com LinkedIn:
+- 📫 How to reach me: alexzou08@gmail.com
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I used to consider to be a pet groomer